HPCC64/hpcc64.github.io/README.md

 ## Website

-This repository hosts the static website for HPCC64 Lab.
+This repository hosts the static website for the HPCC64 Lab.